sile-typesetter/casile/README.md

 * `PROJECT` is the name of the overall project (which might contain several books or other works).

    This defaults to the name of the repository directory.
+Setting it to some other value is mostly useful if you have values such as `OUTPUTDIR` set to references it in a settings file for your organization but want to override it for a project.

+       PROJECT = series_name

 * `OUTPUTDIR` determines where published files will be placed.

     Ouput files are first created in the current project directory alongside sources.
 Optionally CaSILE can 'pubish' finished resources to some other location.

-        OUTPUTDIR = /path/to/pub/folder
+        OUTPUTDIR = /path/to/pub/$(PROJECT)

     The default is unset so `make publish` will do nothing.